OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 * Running some code files outside of an add-in project throws a JavaScript error.
 	* Resolution: Ensure you add these files to an Office add-in project.
-* After converting these design patterns to a SPA, all sections of the HTML page become top-aligned and overlaps each other.
+* After converting these design patterns to a Single Page App (SPA), all sections of the HTML page become top-aligned and overlaps each other.
 	* Resolution: When converting from HTML additional wrapper DIVs may be added.
 Ensure that the height of these additional DIVs are reset properly.
 For example, if a parent DIV is set to a height of 100%, a child DIV has no height, and a grandchild DIV is set to 100%, you need to set the child DIV to 100% to layout the sections properly.

 ## Additional resources

 * [Best practices for developing Office Add-ins](https://dev.office.com/docs/add-ins/design/add-in-development-best-practices)
 * [Office UI Fabric](http://dev.office.com/fabric/).
 This project uses version 2.1.0.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 Copyright (c) Microsoft Corporation 2016.
 All rights reserved.